Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-{{The}} Bayesian inference associated with the general-dyne measurement reduces the mechanical variance from $\sigma^2$ to $\sigmaf^2$, which, in contrast to the linearized regime, depends on the outcome $(\Xl,\Pl)$.
-As $\Xl$ and $\Pl$ are continuous variables, we average over all measurement outcomes to quantify the success in reducing the position variance $\mathds{E}[{\sigmaf^2}]=\int\rmd{\Xl}\int\rmd{\Pl}\Ph(\Xl,\Pl)\sigmaf^2$~\cite{footnoteWindow}.
+The Bayesian inference associated with the general-dyne measurement reduces the mechanical variance from $\sigma^2$ to $\sigmaf^2$, which, in contrast to the linearized regime, depends on the measurement outcome $(\Xl,\Pl)$.
+As $\Xl$ and $\Pl$ are continuous variables, we average over all measurement outcomes to quantify the performance of reducing the position variance $\mathds{E}[{\sigmaf^2}]=\int\rmd{\Xl}\int\rmd{\Pl}\Ph(\Xl,\Pl)\sigmaf^2$~\cite{footnoteWindow}.
 Fig.~\ref{fig_2_main}(b) shows the averaged variance $\mathds{E}[{\sigmaf^2}]$ as a function of $\mu\sigma$ for the optimal beamsplitter transmission coefficient $\zeta_{\mathrm{opt}}$ demonstrating squeezing well below the ground state width.
-Here, $\zeta_{\mathrm{opt}}$ is computed numerically and is plotted in Fig.~\ref{fig_2_main}(c) {{up to a maximum value of $\mu\sigma$ corresponding to $g_{0}/\kappa\approx0.16$ for the fixed $\sigma^2=500$}}.
-At small and large values of $\mu\sigma$, the $Q$ function is aligned mostly along the $\Pl$ axis, and hence, the optimal beamsplitter transmission coefficient is close to $\zeta=1${{, which agrees with the predictions of the linearized approximation}}.
-While for intermediate values of $\mu\sigma$, $Q$ is aligned mostly parallel to the $\Xl$ axis, so the optimal setting is closer to $\zeta=0$.
-For comparison, Fig.~\ref{fig_2_main}(b) also plots $\mathds{E}[{\sigmaf^2}]$ for a phase-homodyne measurement $\zeta=1$, which misses the mechanical information encoded on the optical amplitude quadrature causing the averaged variance to grow {{after $\mu\sigma\simeq0.5$}}.
-The nonlinear pulsed model we introduce here enables BAE position measurement well beyond the validity of the linearized regime{{, even when only the phase quadrature is measured}}.
+Here, $\zeta_{\mathrm{opt}}$ is computed numerically and is plotted in Fig.~\ref{fig_2_main}(c) up to a maximum value of $\mu\sigma$ corresponding to $g_{0}/\kappa\approx0.16$ for the fixed $\sigma^2=500$.
+At small and large $\mu\sigma$, the $Q$ function is aligned mostly along the $\Pl$ axis, and hence, the optimal beamsplitter transmission coefficient is close to $\zeta=1$, which agrees with the predictions of the linearized approximation for small $\mu\sigma$.
+While for intermediate $\mu\sigma$, $Q$ is aligned mostly parallel to the $\Xl$ axis, so the optimal setting is closer to $\zeta=0$.
+For comparison, Fig.~\ref{fig_2_main}(b) also plots $\mathds{E}[{\sigmaf^2}]$ for a phase-homodyne measurement $\zeta=1$, which misses the mechanical information encoded on the optical amplitude quadrature causing the averaged variance to grow after $\mu\sigma\simeq0.5$.
+Thus, despite $\zeta_{\mathrm{opt}}$ being close to 1 at high $\mu\sigma$, the $\mathds{E}[{\sigmaf^2}]$ curves for $\zeta_{\mathrm{opt}}$ and $\zeta=1$ still differ and we explore their convergence for even higher values of $\mu\sigma$ in the Supplemental Material~\cite{supp}.
+The nonlinear pulsed model we introduce here enables BAE position measurement well beyond the validity of the linearized regime, even when only the phase quadrature is measured.
 Moreover, Fig.~\ref{fig_2_main}(b) shows that the amount of quantum squeezing continues to increase as one exits the linearized regime.
-A Gaussian approximation {{in $\Xm$}} may also be made to the position measurement~\cite{supp}, which agrees with the exact theory as shown in Fig.~\ref{fig_2_main}.
+A Gaussian approximation in $\Xm$ may also be made to the position measurement~\cite{supp}, which agrees with the exact theory for all $\mu\sigma$, and with the linearized approximation within its range of applicability, as shown in Fig.~\ref{fig_2_main}.